MagentaManifold/little-lamb/README.md

 >
 > its fleece was white as snow...

-A *"blazingly fast"* lambda calculus interpreter in Rust and Chumsky (a beautiful parser combinator library), using de Bruijn indices and full-reducing Krivine machine (KN) as the default evaluation strategy.
+A *"blazingly fast"* untyped lambda calculus interpreter in Rust and Chumsky (a beautiful parser combinator library), using full-reducing Krivine machine (KN) as the default evaluation strategy.

 > [!NOTE]
 > This repo is a toy project and is under active development.